vicatar/SensorWeb/README.md

       "sensorId": "123",
       "createdAt": "2019-07-27T20:01:45.424Z",
       "location": "Bedroom",
-      "count": 0,
+      "description": "5",
       "activated": false,
       "attachmentUrl": "http://example.com/image.png"
     },
     {
       "sensorId": "456",
       "createdAt": "2019-07-27T20:01:45.424Z",
-      "name": "Family Room",
+      "location": "Family Room",
-      "dueDate": "2019-07-29T20:01:45.424Z",
+      "description": "0",
-      "done": true,
+      "activated": true,
       "attachmentUrl": "http://example.com/image.png"
     },
   ]
 }
 ```

 * `CreateSensor` - creates a new Sensor for a current user.
-A shape of data send by a client application to this function can be found in the `CreateSensorwebRequest.ts` file

 * `UpdateSensor` - should update a Sensor item created by a current user.
-A shape of data send by a client application to this function can be found in the `UpdateSensorwebRequest.ts` file

 The id of an item that should be updated is passed as a URL parameter.